Hunminlee/EMG-based-Gesture-Classification-using-Graphs-and-GNN/README.md

 - config.py: Within this file lies the structural configuration for data processing.
 It is responsible for constructing input graphical structures that mimic the geometrical formulation of each sEMG electrode.
 - model.py: This file houses the implementation of the graph neural network model, specifically a graph convolutional network (GCN).
 The model utilizes the graphical structures and node features to train on different gestures using specific EMG gesture datasets.
 - main.ipynb: This Jupyter Notebook serves as the main script for the training process.
 It showcases the pretrained models and provides visualizations of their outputs, thereby indicating their performance on each dataset.
+- Readme.md: It contains the basic information of each dataset type utilized.